dcentrica/chainpoint-receiptviz-php/README.md

-# What is this?
+## What is this?

-A tool used to generate graphical representations of a [Chainpoint Proof](https://chainpoint.org) JSON-LD document.
+A low level tool which can be used to generate graphical representations of a [Chainpoint Proof](https://chainpoint.org) JSON-LD document.
+It partially mimics the behaviour of the `parseBranches()` function out of the [chainpoint-parse](https://github.com/chainpoint/chainpoint-parse) JS lib, but generates a visualisation also.

-# Requirements
+## Requirements

 * [PHP7.0](https://secure.php.net/) or higher.
 * [Graphviz](https://graphviz.org/).

-# Installation
+## Installation

+Composer not yet available..just clone it.

-    #> composer require dcentrica/chainpoint-receiptviz-php
+    #> composer require dcentrica/chainpoint-receiptviz

+## Notes

+There are several chainpoint specification versions, with a version 4 currently under development.
+This library only supports the current v3 standard.
+Having said that, it shouldn't be too hard to modify the library to suit other versions.

-# Usage
+## Usage

     <?php
     // Use an autoloader instead!